LemonPi/lemonpi.github.io/projects/binder/binder.md

 <a name="analysis"> </a>
 ## Understanding the Problem
 -------------------------
-In line with my engineering process, we first dissected the binder first to analyze the root causes of misalignment.
+In line with my engineering process, me and Cameron first dissected the binder first to analyze the root causes of misalignment.

 <div class="frames">
 <img src="dissected1.jpg">